altin/COMP2406/README.md

 # COMP 2406
 ## Fundamentals of Web Applications

-### Grade Received: A
-The course assignments I completed in COMP 2406.
-Each assignment received a grade of 100%.

 #### Topics Learned
 * Web Concepts, HTTP
 * Javascript, Javascripit API's (Express, MongoDB, Pug)